HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-06-05-incremental-property-based-testing.md

-We got there not by sitting down and thinking about the properties of our software in the abstract, nor by necessarily knowing much about property-based testing, but rather by incrementally taking advantage of features of Python and Hypothesis until our code.
+We got there not by sitting down and thinking about the properties of our software in the abstract, nor by necessarily knowing much about property-based testing, but rather by incrementally taking advantage of features of Python and Hypothesis.
 On the way, we discovered and, umm, contained a whole class of bugs, and we made sure that all future tests would be heaps more powerful.
 Win.